tmcdo13/ISDS3105_fall18/lectures/lesson01_baseR/README.md

 -   Objects that allow to perform actions on other objects are called functions.
 They are "containers" with instructions about what to do with other objects (e.g., `mean()`, `sum()`)
 -   All functions have documentation files that can be accessed using `?` (e.g., `?mean()`)
 -   Every function requires a minimum set of arguments to run successfully (e.g., `mean()` requires an argument `x`)
--   Every function has constraints about the type of object that to be passed (e.g., `sum()` expects a vector)
+-   Every function has constraints about the type of object to be passed (e.g., `sum()` expects a vector)

 Naming rules for R objects
 --------------------------